counterbeing/Vim-Configuration/README.md

 # A Solid Vim Configuration
 This is an ever evolving VIM config, which incorperates several plugins, color schemes, and custom functions.
 The `.vimrc` if heavily commented, and there are a few notes in this file, about some of the handier plugins and quicktips.

+Part of the beauty of vim is how modular and configurable it is.
+I invite you to use this repo as a starting point, or a guide for your own.
+This is also very handy as a place to sync such information between machines.
+Pretty much any machine I work on can be quickly bootstrapped to have a text editor that I know and love up and running in seconds.
+It's magic.

 I also recommend you check out the my [dotfiles repo](https://github.com/counterbeing/.dotfiles) as it includes some binaries that this depends on like, `ack`, `pick`, and `eshint`.
 If you use that repo, it will include this one, and you can skip installation.

 ## Installation